Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Introduction

 \item[d)] Finally, lattice based cryptography, admits a large number of different formulations and constructions.
 This report focuses on one of the most promising lattice-based technologies: Ring Learning With Errors (RLWE).
 This scheme is based on the RLWE problem, which is based in turn on the difficulty of solving the shortest vector problem (SVP) on ideal lattices. \end{itemize}

 At the time of writing, code, lattice and multivariate-based methods seem to be the strongest contenders, as they appear to have the flexible structure needed on which to base more complex protocols.
 Within these three categories, the lattice-based one has by far a larger number of non-broken primitives/protocols.

-Lattice based cryptography has a relatively mature history, primarily due to the work done by the early proponents of the related NTRU cryptosystem (\cite{ntru}).
+Lattice-based cryptography has a relatively mature history, primarily due to the work done by the early proponents of the related NTRU cryptosystem (\cite{ntru}).
 This was a patented technology which enjoyed some minor success, but never really gained traction, as when it was invented, a quantum computer still seemed very far off.
 Its patents have now expired.

 RLWE first came to prominence with the paper by Lyubashevsky, Peikert and Regev (\cite{LPR}).
-A key-exchange algorithm proposed by them was recently optimized and implemented by Alkim, Ducas, P\"oppelmann, and Schwabe (\cite{ADPS}).
-This was then implemented by Google in a well-publicised experiment (\cite{google}).
+A key-exchange algorithm proposed by them has been recently optimized and implemented by Alkim, Ducas, P\"oppelmann, and Schwabe (\cite{ADPS}).
+This has been implemented by Google in a well-publicised experiment (\cite{google}).
 In recent times there have been many implementation improvements, see for example the recent paper by Scott (\cite{scott}).
 So there can be no doubting the practicality of the technology, opinions supporting this view include those of a good number of researchers in Intel Labs and MIRACL Labs.

+RLWE is built on an earlier scheme: the Learning with Errors (LWE) problem, which admits a security reduction from the SVP on arbitrary lattices, but with a much larger approximation factor than the one for which SVP is proved to be NP-hard.
+Of course, this is not a formal hardness guarantee for LWE but it can be regarded as a clue of its strength.
+Moreover, no polynomial-time attack has been found against LWE yet.

+The main disadvantage of LWE is a quadratic overhead in the key sizes, which is overcome in the RLWE scenario, at the cost of being backed in the SVP over just ideal lattices, which even if based on experience is widely believed to be intractable, there is no formal proof at the moment, and for no appromation factor.